Content Shortage Solution

 • 76% of capped players would complete all or most Plus Challenges

-• 49% of near-capped players said the same, showing potential to drive completion
+• 49% of near-capped players said the same, showing potential to drive completion of live Challenges

 • Even lower-engagement users responded positively, especially when framed as unlockable rewards